 Specific destination advice can be found on our Country Information pages.

 Europe has several native insects and tick species capable of transmitting diseases.
 Non-native mosquitoes (e.g. Aedes spp) have also become established, increasing the risk of locally acquired mosquito-borne diseases previously rare in Europe .

-Insect-borne illnesses may be mild and self-limiting.
-However, some diseases can potentially cause severe, occasionally life threatening, illness.
+Insect and tick-borne illnesses can be mild and not require treatment, but some diseases can cause severe and occasionally life threatening illness.

-CHIKV is a viral infection transmitted by infected Aedes spp. mosquitoes.
+CHIKV is a viral infection transmitted by infected Aedes species mosquitoes.
 The disease is found in tropical and sub-tropical parts of Africa, the Indian Ocean islands, South and South East Asia and has recently emerged in several countries in the Caribbean and Pacific regions.
-It is also an emerging disease in parts of Europe .
+It is also a disease recently reported in parts of Europe .